369 Method

 This is why the 369 method specifies handwriting, not typing and not mental repetition.
 Typing activates a fraction of the motor cortex compared to handwriting.
 A study published in Frontiers in Psychology found that students who took handwritten notes demonstrated significantly better conceptual understanding and information retention than those who typed — even when the typed notes contained more words.

-Think of it like watering a plant.
+Key Insight: Think of it like watering a plant.
 Three drops in the morning keeps it alive.
 Six drops at midday lets the roots absorb.
 Nine drops in the evening saturates the soil before the overnight growth cycle.
 The plant doesn't grow during watering — it grows overnight.
 Your manifestation doesn't happen during writing — it programs during sleep.

 How Do You Do the 369 Method Step by Step?